Farm Business Tenancy Agreement (Longer Term) Bare Land

 Clause 4 contains the Landlord’s covenant for quiet enjoyment (the Tenant’s right to use the Holding without interference from the Landlord).

-Clause 5 relates to the Basic Payment Scheme under the Common Agricultural Policy.
+Clause 5 relates to the Rural Payments Agency ( formerly known as the Basic Payment Scheme)under the Common Agricultural Policy.

 Clause 6 states that notices have been exchanged under Section 1(4) of the Agricultural Tenancies Act 1995 confirming that the tenancy is a Farm Business Tenancy.